 Alexa’s work has been widely shown internationally in festivals such as: FILE, SESI Art Gallery, Sao Paolo, Brazil; DaDaFest International, Liverpool, UK, International Women Artists’ Biennale, Incheon, Korea and Athens Photo Festival, Benaki Museum, Athens.
 Examples of solo exhibitions include: Toronto Photographers Workshop, Canada; Experimental Arts Foundation, Adelaide, Australia and the Scottish National Portrait Gallery, Edinburgh.
 Alexa has works in a number of public collections, including the Victoria and Albert Museum, London; The Wellcome Trust and various Universities.

-Alexa is a Reader in Art and Visual Culture at the University of Westminster in London.
+Alexa is 0.5FTE Reader in Art and Visual Culture at the University of Westminster in London.
 Her book, ‘Monstrosity the human monster in visual culture’ was published by IB Tauris in June 2013.